open-austin/open-austin.github.io/projects/process.md

 All Open Austin projects beyond the experiment stage should be open source.
 As far as choosing a license, choose whichever one fits your project best.
 Our projects have used the Unlicense (public domain), the MIT License and the GNU GPL.

+#### I have an idea for a project, but don't know how to make it or don't have the time to make it.

+Even if you don't have the resources to make your project, you should still tell us about it.

+Open an issue at https://github.com/open-austin/project-ideas.

+#### I don't have a project.
+How can I help?

+Check out the ideas at https://github.com/open-austin/project-ideas/issues.

 #### I have more questions.
 Who can I ask?

 Email info@open-austin.org or ask on the [Open Austin Slack](http://slack.open-austin.org).

 ## Poject stages